Social videos are convincing, and they resonate with users; this is good news.

 This is backed up by statistics, which show that:

 - 65% of senior marketing executives believe that visual assets (including video) are essential to how their brand story is communicated

 - Customers would be 4x more likely to watch a video about a product instead of reading about it

 - Mobile social video views have skyrocketed each year; by 2020, it’s expected that 75% of mobile traffic will be video views

-- Viewers will retail about 95% of a message after watching it through video, as opposed to just 10% when reading the same message in text.
+- Viewers will retail about 95% of a message after watching it through video, as opposed to just 10% when reading the same message in text form.

-The first 8 are mobile apps, and the last 3 are professional-quality desktop editors.
-Between these 11 tools, you’ll be able to create every video you’ve ever dreamed of, even if you have little to no experience.
+Between these 16 tools, you’ll be able to create every video you’ve ever dreamed of, even if you have little to no experience.

 Filmora is known for its incredible video editing software, so it’s no surprise that their video editing app FilmoraGo maintains that high standard.